G-Node/g-node-portal/source/key_functions/terminology.rst

 .. _Segment:

 **Segment**
     A container for heterogeneous discrete or continous data sharing a common clock (time basis) but not necessarily the same sampling rate, start time or end time.
 A Segment can be considered as equivalent to a “trial”, “episode”, “run”, “recording”, etc., depending on the experimental context.
-May contain any of the `Data objects`_.
+May contain any of the `ePhys Objects`_.

 .. _Block:

 **Block**
     The top-level container gathering all of the data, discrete and continuous, for a given recording session.
 Contains Segment_ and RecordingChannelGroup_ objects.

-We support also *Grouping objects*.
+`ePhys Objects`_ also include *Grouping objects*.
 These objects express the relationships between data items, such as which signals were recorded on which electrodes, which spike trains were obtained from which membrane potential signals, etc. They contain references to data objects that cut across the simple container hierarchy.

 .. _RecordingChannel: